valentin-s1/Canton-Guessing-Game/README.md

 ---

 ## Work procedure
-- We used iterative testing to identify and fix issues throughout development.
+- We used iterative testing to identify and fix issues throughout development
 - For example we noticed that minor typos in canton names caused correct answers to be marked wrong.
-We then integrated the rapidfuzz package for fuzzy matching to allow close-but-not-exact guesses (≥85% similarity).
+We then integrated the rapidfuzz package for fuzzy matching to allow close-but-not-exact guesses (≥85% similarity)
-- Or we also adjusted the scoring system to fairly reflect hint difficulty and attempts used.
+- Or we also adjusted the scoring system to fairly reflect hint difficulty and attempts used
-- Repeated testing helped us balance gameplay and improve user experience.
+- Repeated testing helped us balance gameplay and improve user experience

 ---